 - Con: They can churn quickly.
 It’s part of the deal—freelancers can depart after completing a single project.
 They’re not ideal for “ongoing continual support,” McGovern says.

-The pros and cons of a full-time employee
+The pros and cons of hiring a full-time employee

 Full-time hires hold down the fort and create continuity within your organization.
 But what if you want to pivot fast?
 Here are 5 pros and cons of an employee.